Valerioageno/tuono/README.md

 As already mentioned above I strongly suggest you to take a look at the [tutorial](https://github.com/Valerioageno/tuono/blob/main/docs/tutorial.md).

-Tuono is basically a CLI that provides all the commands to handle the fullstack project.
+Tuono is the CLI that provides all the needed commands to handle the fullstack project.
-To download it you need [cargo](https://doc.rust-lang.org/cargo/) which is the [rust](https://www.rust-lang.org/) package manager.
+To download it is required [cargo](https://doc.rust-lang.org/cargo/) which is the [rust](https://www.rust-lang.org/) package manager.

-To download and install it you just need to run `cargo install tuono`.
+Then run `cargo install tuono`.

+To list all the available commands run `tuono -h`

-To create a new project run `tuono new [NAME]` (optionally you can pass the `--template` flag - check the [examples](https://github.com/Valerioageno/tuono/tree/main/examples) folder).
+To create a new project run `tuono new [NAME]` (optionally you can pass the `--template` (or `-t`) flag - check the [examples](https://github.com/Valerioageno/tuono/tree/main/examples) folder).

 Then to run the local development environment run inside the project folder `tuono dev`

-Finally when the project will be ready to be deployed just run `tuono build` to create the final React assets and to set the server project to the `production` mode.
+Finally when the project will be ready to be deployed just run `tuono build` to create the final React assets and to set the server project in the `production` mode.

 Now to execute it just run `cargo run --release`.